 Three major essays will be assigned including an extended literary analysis/research essay.
 Each essay will be worth 200 points with the exception of the extended literary/analysis/research essay that will be worth 300 points.
 50% of the overall grade will come from essays.
-Short story quizzes, short story analysis, reading response journals, collaborative works, and participation will make up 20% of the grade, and the other 30% of the overall course grade will come from one unit exam, final exam, and collaborative literary project/presentation.
-Failure to turn in any one of the three essays will result in a failing grade for the course.
+Short story quizzes, short story analysis, reading response journals, collaborative works, participation, exams, and collaborative literary project/presentation will account for 50% of the course grade.

+Failure to turn in any one of the essays will result in a failing grade for the course.